AntKing12/EmbeddedSystem/README.md

 A signal was then observed passing through the microprocessor This change was passed onto the filtering code and the signal was now filtering correctly confirming that pa_0 was not reading a signal.

+# Results
+Testing was done using oscilliscopes and comparing the output of the filter to the matla